 Prizes are awarded at each race to the fastest woman, fastest man, fasted woman (age graded), and fastest man (age graded).

 At the end of the season, slightly bigger “Summer Series” prizes will be awarded in the same categories, with the best three races run by each runner to count

-Read the Summer Series here as they become available
+Read the Summer Series reports and results here as they become available

 Age Grading Scoring